pprunty/pprunty.github.io/posts/09-latex-presentation.md

 1. Import this project structure into Overleaf or your preferred LaTeX editor.
 2. Edit the main.tex file to set up your presentation's overall structure and theme.
 3. Create or modify individual slide files in the slides/ directory.
-4. Add any necessary images to the imgs/ directory.
+4. Add any necessary images to the imgs/ directory, Add any necessary images to the imgs/ directory, including an `organization_logo.png` which will be displayed on the first slide.
 5. Compile your project (in Overleaf, press the green "Recompile" button) to preview your presentation.

 By utilizing LaTeX for your presentations, you can achieve a level of professionalism and consistency often associated